alicelieutier/smoothScroll/README.md

 npm install --save smoothscroll
 ```

-Example usage as a module:
+Example usage as a module, binding to a custom element:

 ```javascript
 var smoothScroll = require('smoothscroll');